The current journal policies are also available here:

 - Approval by a responsible review body does not preclude editors from forming their own judgment whether the conduct of the research was appropriate.

 Authorship confers credit and has important academic, social, and financial implications.
 Authorship also implies responsibility and accountability for published work.
-AUDITIO follows the recommendations for authorship expressed by the ICMJE (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) stressing the following points:
+AUDITIO follows the recommendations for authorship expressed by the ICMJE (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).

-The following 4 criteria have to be met to be considered an author:
+The following 4 criteria must be met to be considered an author:

 - Substantial contributions to the work contained in the manuscript.